RitwikSrivastava/sdk/docs/dm-sdk-approach-b-blog.md

 ### Setting Up Approach B: Two Developer Steps

-Before any Lighthouse optimisation, your development team needs to configure two things so that the Content Advisor picker is used for image fields and returns the correct DM delivery URL.
+Before any Lighthouse optimisation, your development team needs to configure two things so that the Custom Content Advisor picker is used for image fields and returns the correct DM delivery URL.

-**Step A — Configure the Content Advisor picker in `component-models.json`**
+**Step A — Configure the Custom Content Advisor picker in `component-models.json`**

-Image fields in your component model are updated to use the Content Advisor component instead of the standard AEM assets browser.
-This tells Universal Editor to open the Content Advisor picker when an author clicks an image field:
+Image fields in your component model are updated to use the Custom component instead of the standard AEM assets browser.
+This tells Universal Editor to open the Custom Content Advisor picker when an author clicks an image field:

 ```json
 {